 The agent/buyer contract

-Once you agree to work with someone, you will have to sign a contract which is known as an “exclusive buyer agency agreement”.
+Once you agree to work with someone, you will have to sign a contract which is known as an “exclusive buyer agency agreement” with the help of a estate planning attorney Sussex County DE.
 This agreement would outline the agent’s compensation and services.
 This contract would also mean that the person would be your sole representative and that you will not work with other buyer’s agents.